-It is important for NBFRD to analyze the loss versus preservation of personal property after a fire.
+NBFRD needs to analyze the loss versus preservation of personal property after a fire.
 The property value is determined based on the actual taxable value of the property.
 The damage estimate is based on the destruction of the property and the percentage of damage affected by fire/smoke.
 With these two variables, NBFRD can determine the estimated property preservation also.
 Content is figured at 10 % of the content value.
-Below is the value saved and loss analysis for the past three (3) years.
+Below is the value saved and loss analysis for the past five (5) years.